smdn/Smdn.TPSmartHomeDevices/README.md

 These class libraries provide classes such as [L530](./examples/Smdn.TPSmartHomeDevices.Tapo/L530MulticolorBulb/) and [KL130](./examples/Smdn.TPSmartHomeDevices.Kasa/KL130MulticolorBulb/), which have the same name as the device's product name.
 These classes do not simply provide methods to wrap the sending of requests to the device, but also provide following features:

 - Automatic connection/authentication/session management, including reconnection and re-authentication.
-- Handling of typical errors and retries (like device busy, session expired, request timeout).
+- Built-in/customizable error handling for typical errors and retries (like device busy, session expired, request timeout)
 - Using MAC address and following IP address change in DHCP networks (requires [Smdn.TPSmartHomeDevices.MacAddressEndPoint](#smdntpsmarthomedevicesmacaddressendpoint)).
 - `async` operation and cancellation.